 Below is how the Radio Halton studio looked in 1999

-The rest of the studio equipment was purchased in 1999, including the broadcast mixer bought with help from The National Lottery Charities Board who awarded us with a grant of £3877.15.
+The studio equipment was purchased in 1999, including the broadcast mixer bought with help from The National Lottery Charities Board who awarded us with a grant of £3877.15.
 Thanks to various donations we were also able to purchase 2 replacement CD players and 2 minidisc players the same year

 We're grateful for engineer Ian Hilton for coming to our aid to repair the power supply to the mixing desk when it failed leaving us off air over Easter 2008